Ed Crozier

-Ed Crozier is a Scottish former rugby union player and referee.
-He was the 126th President of the Scottish Rugby Union.
+Ed Crozier (born 1959) is a Scottish former rugby union player and referee.
+He was the 126th president of the Scottish Rugby Union (SRU).
 Outside of rugby union, he is a theatre, film, TV and radio drama producer.

-Rugby Union career
+Rugby union career

 Amateur career

 He played for Glasgow Academicals and West of Scotland.

 Referee career

 Crozier is a grade 'A' rugby union referee and has been a Chairman of the Scottish Rugby Referees Association.

 He refereed the SRU founders members match between Glasgow Academicals and West of Scotland in 2016.

 Administrative career

 He became a director of Whitecraigs from 1992 to 1994.

-He became the President of Cartha Queens Park.
+He became the president of Cartha Queens Park.

-Crozier became the 126th President of the Scottish Rugby Union.
+Crozier became the 126th president of the Scottish Rugby Union.
 He served one year in office from 2015 to 2016.

 During his time as president the SRU gave out grants to clubs as part of their sustainability fund.
 Crozier stated: "The Club Sustainability Fund enables us to improve the infrastructure of the domestic game across Scotland through supporting clubs and their project ideas.
 Together with the BT sponsorship investment, we are helping to improve club facilities for grassroots rugby.

 We hope such investment will encourage more players and communities to get involved with their clubs to help create a rugby legacy within the domestic game."